rstudio/reticulate/README.md

 Functions and other data within Python modules and classes can be accessed via the `$` operator (analogous to the way you would interact with an R list, environment, or reference class).

+See [Calling Python from R](https://rstudio.github.io/reticulate/articles/calling_python.html) for additional details on interacting with Python objects from within R.

 Python REPL
 -----------